Tomás Mejía: Second Mexican Empire

-In Mexico City he was received warmly by Marshal Forey, then commander in chief of the French forces in Mexico, who resupplied Mejía’s troops.
+In Mexico City he was received warmly by Marshal Forey, then commander in chief of the French forces in Mexico, who resupplied Mejía's troops.
 Mejía was then given military command over the interior of the nation.

 Mejía was present at the opening of the Assembly of Notables in July, which resolved to found a monarchy and invite Maximilian of Habsburg to assume the throne.

 Mejía now took part in the military campaigns by Franco-Mexican forces to consolidate control of the rest of the nation.
-On 25 December, he captured the city of San Luis Potosi.
+On 25 December, he captured the city of San Luis Potosí.
 Two days later liberal forces under Miguel Negrete attempted to take back the city only to be utterly routed, losing all of their war material and leaving nine hundred prisoners.
 The defeat also resulted in the voluntary surrender of the liberal generals Aramberri, Parrodi, and Ampudia.

 In January 1864 Mejía was transferred to Matehuala.
 In May, liberal forces under Manuel Doblado attempted to take the town, only to suffer a decisive defeat at the hands of Mejía, causing Doblado to leave the nation.
 Because of this victory, Napoleon III granted Mejía the cross of the Legion of Honour.

 On 12 June, Mejía was present at the National Palace at the official reception for the arrival of the royal couple.
 He was appointed spokesman by the Knights of Guadalupe, and Emperor Maximilian embraced Mejía.

 For the second half of 1864, Mejía was stationed in the northeast of the nation working to pacify the region with Charles-Louis Du Pin and Édouard Aymard.

 The tide of the Empire began to turn with the conclusion of the American Civil War in April 1865, after which the United States began to supply Mexican Republican forces, and put pressure on France to leave the continent.
-The Republican General Negrete, with some American mercenaries, began to capture towns along the Rio Grande, and Mejía retreated to Matamoros to await reinforcements.
+The Republican General Negrete, with some American mercenaries, began to capture towns along the Río Grande, and Mejía retreated to Matamoros to await reinforcements.

-Mejía protested to the American commandant at Clarksville that American aid and troops was being given to Republican forces, but the commandant replies that such men did so on their own behalf and not on that of the United States government.
+Mejía protested to the American commandant at Clarksville that American aid and troops was being given to Republican forces, but the commandant replied that such men did so on their own behalf and not on that of the United States government.
 In spite of that, another American raid cause the U.S. government to remove the commandant from his post and to reprimand the soldiers involved.

-As the Empire began to falter, Mejía was forced to retreat from Matamoros on 23 June 1866, and withdraw to Vera Cruz.
+As the Empire began to falter, Mejía was forced to retreat from Matamoros on 23 June 1866, and withdraw to Veracruz.
 By December of that year he and his troops found themselves at Guanajuato.
 By January 1867, French troops had evacuated Mexico.
 Imperialist forces while retaining control of Mexico City, began to consolidate at Querétaro, where the Emperor and his leading generals, including Mejía, now found themselves.